 - cultural background and the language you speak

 - religion or belief

-We have developed our human rights approach to regulation to help us make sure that everyone using health and social care services receives safe and good-quality care.
-You can read about our human rights approach here.
+Our human rights approach to regulation helps make sure that everyone receives safe and good-quality care.

 How are we doing?

 - State of Care: reports on the health and care sector

 - Annual report: how we perform as an employer